textile/php-textile/.github/CONTRIBUTING.md

 ```

 The above will setup the whole environment and reset and update dependencies if re-ran.
 If the container environment
-has already been set up, you can re-run specific step, such as just the linter or tests:
+has already been set up, you can re-run specific step, such as just the linter or unit tests:

 ```
 $ make cs
-$ make test
+$ make unit
 ```

 To see available steps: